zephyrproject-rtos/zephyr/samples/drivers/smbus/README.rst

 Building and Running
 ********************

+This sample can be found under :zephyr_file:`samples/drivers/smbus` in the Zephyr tree.
-This project can be built and executed on as follows:
+The sample can be built and run as follows for the ``qemu_x86_64`` board:

 .. zephyr-app-commands::
    :zephyr-app: zephyr/samples/drivers/smbus